3. Determination of remuneration

 |LTI2 grant for all other eligible parties||proposes||reviews||approves|

-The Nomination & Compensation Committee consists exclusively of independent and non-executive members of the Board of Directors, who are elected annually by the General Meeting.
-For the period under review, the NCC consisted of Robert F. Spoerry as Chairman and Jørgen Tang-Jensen and Hartmut Reuter as members.
+The NCC consists exclusively of independent and non-executive members of the Board of Directors, who are elected annually by the General Meeting.
+Since the 2016 General Meeting, the NCC has consisted of Hartmut Reuter as Chairman, Regi Aalstad and Jørgen Tang-Jensen as members.

-The Nomination and Compensation Committee meets at least three time per year.
-In 2015, it held four meetings including, among others, the following pre-defined recurring agenda items:
+The NCC meets at least three time per year.
+In 2016, it held three meetings including, among others, the predefined recurring agenda items illustrated below.
+The participation rate for NCC meetings in 2016 was 100%.

-As a general rule, the Chairman of the Board of Directors, the CEO and the Head of Corporate Human Resources participate in the meetings of the Nomination and Compensation Committee.
-The Chairman of the Nomination & Compensation Committee may invite other executives as appropriate.
-However, the Chairman of the Board of Directors and the executives do not take part in the section of the meetings where their own performance and/or remuneration are being discussed.
-At the end of each meeting, a closed session takes place among the members of the Nomination and Compensation Committee only.
+As a general rule, the Chairman of the Board of Directors, the CEO and the Head of Corporate Human Resources participate in the meetings of the NCC.
+The Chairman of the NCC may invite other executives as appropriate.
+However, the Chairman of the Board of Directors and the executives do not take part in the section of the meetings where their own performance and/or remuneration are discussed.
+At the end of each meeting, a closed session takes place among the members of the NCC only.

-After each meeting, the Chairman of the Nomination & Compensation Committee reports to the Board of Directors on its activities and recommendations.
-The minutes of the Nomination & Compensation Committee’s meetings are available to the full Board of Directors.
+After each meeting, the Chairman of the NCC reports to the Board of Directors on its activities and recommendations.
+The minutes of the NCC meetings are available to the full Board of Directors.

 Benchmarks and external consultants

-In regard to the remuneration of the Board of Directors, the remuneration and levels are reviewed periodically by the Nomination & Compensation Committee.
-Such a review took place again in 2015 with a benchmarking analysis provided by Towers Watson companies of the Swiss Market Index Mid (SMIM).
+In regard to the remuneration of the Board of Directors, the remuneration and levels are reviewed periodically by the NCC.
+Such a review took place in 2015 with a benchmarking analysis provided by Towers Watson, which investigated companies of the Swiss Market Index Mid (SMIM).
 The study, together with other published data, served as basis to determine the remuneration of the members of the Board of Directors for the remuneration period starting at the 2016 General Meeting.

-The actual remuneration effectively paid out in a given year to the Group Executive Board members depends on the company and on the individual performance.
-Individual performance is assessed through the formal annual performance management process: company and individual performance objectives are approved at the beginning of the business year and achievements against those objectives is assessed after year-end.
+The actual remuneration effectively paid out in a given year to the Group Executive Board members depends on the corporate results and on the individual performance.
+Individual performance is assessed through the formal annual performance management process: company and individual performance objectives are approved at the beginning of the business year and achievements against those objectives are assessed after year-end.
 The performance appraisal is the basis for the determination of the actual remuneration.

 (December – January)